Your Kid Needs a Guru

 or a coach, mentor, guide, ritual elder, tutor, governess, or trusted advisor - but "guru" makes for a much catchier title

-We've also created a culture that often stigmatizes or discourages seeking out connections with trusted adults outside of the family or formal institutions.
+We've also created a culture that discourages seeking out connections with trusted adults outside of the family or formal institutions, and that equally discourages adults from meaningfully engaging with young people in these roles.
+This has a lot of potential causes: fear of overstepping boundaries, feeling like they don't know how to provide the necessary support, or simply not recognizing the importance of this role and relying on systems and institutions to meet these needs instead.
 This can make it difficult for young people to find the support they need.
-There's a popular conception this is particularly difficult for young people from marginalized or underserved communities, but the truth is that it's a widespread issue that affects young people from all backgrounds - and in fact, may be less of an issue for those in marginalized communities where organic support networks are more common.
-Many well-off kids in privileged communities struggle to find trusted mentors or guides who can help them navigate the challenges of adolescence and transition into adulthood - they may find themselves surrounded by adults who are more focused on maintaining appearances or social status than providing genuine support and guidance.
+There's a popular conception this is particularly difficult for young people from marginalized or underserved communities, but it may be less of an issue for those in marginalized communities where organic support networks and stronger community ties are more common.
+Many well-off kids in privileged communities struggle to find trusted mentors or guides who can help them navigate the challenges of adolescence and transition into adulthood, not because they lack support, but because their support is more focused on maintaining appearances or social status than providing genuine support and guidance.
 Too, as we've done a better job of keeping kids safe from untrustworthy adults, we've also made it harder for them to connect with trustworthy ones.
 Real transformation requires real vulnerability, and that can be hard to come by in a culture that is so focused on safety and risk-aversion.